-- Behaviour in schools (July 2022) - Suspension and Permanent Exclusion guidance (July 2022) - Preventing and tackling bullying (July 2017) - Use of reasonable force (July 2013) - Searching, screening and confiscation (Jan 2018) - Exclusion from maintained schools, academies and pupil referral units (Sept 2017) - Equality Act 2010 - Suspension and Permanent Exclusion Guidance (Jan 2022) - Behaviour in Schools: Advice for Headteachers and school staff (Jan 2022) - 1.2.
+- Behaviour in schools (February 2024) - Suspension and Permanent Exclusion guidance (September 2023) - Mobile phones in Schools guidance (February 2024) - Preventing and tackling bullying (July 2017) - Use of reasonable force (July 2013) - Searching, screening and confiscation (July 2022) - Equality Act 2010 - Behaviour in Schools: Advice for Headteachers and school staff (Jan 2022) - 1.2.
 DfE guidance makes it clear that all staff with responsibility for students have the power to discipline students for misbehaviour which occurs in the academy and, in some circumstances, outside of the academy.
 Teachers have statutory authority to discipline students whose behaviour is unacceptable, misbehave, who break academy rules or who fail to follow reasonable instructions.
-Students are, therefore, expected to respond appropriately when challenged about poor behaviour by any member of staff. - 1.3.
+Students are, therefore, expected to respond appropriately when challenged about poor behaviour, by any member of staff. - 1.3.
 This policy sets out the framework we use to put these principles into practice, in conjunction with TDA's Safeguarding, Anti-Bullying and Responding to Prejudice-Related Incidents policies.
 It refers to a number of supporting documents which can be found in the appendices. - 1.4.
-This policy is reviewed annually, including feedback from Academy Committee members, staff and students, and is published to staff, parents/carers and students on the Thomas Deacon Academy website.
+This policy is reviewed annually, including feedback from Academy Committee members, staff and students and is published to staff, parents/carers and students on the Thomas Deacon Academy website.